zero-os/0-templates/templates/zeroboot_ipmi_host/README.md

 - mac: Target mac address
 - ip: Target IP address
 - hostname: Target hostname
-- ipxeUrl: URL to ipxe script
+- ipxeUrl: URL to ipxe script, if provided, it will be set on install

 ### Actions: